|Back to Main Print This Page Email to a Friend|

 Minocycline.
 Minocycline (Minocin, generic) is a tetracycline antibiotic that is generally reserved for patients with mild RA.
-It can take 2 - 3 months before symptoms begin to improve and up to a year for full benefit.
+It can take 2 to 3 months before symptoms begin to improve and up to a year for full benefit.
 Side effects include upset stomach, dizziness, and skin rash.
 Long-term use of minocycline can cause changes in skin color, but this side effect usually disappears once the medication is stopped.
 Minocycline can cause yeast infections in women.
 It should not be used by women who are pregnant or planning on becoming pregnant.
 Minocycline increases sensitivity to sunlight and patients should be sure to wear sunscreen.
 In rare cases, minocycline can affect the kidneys and liver.

 Tofacitinib.
 Tofacitinib (Xeljanz) is the newest DMARD.
 Approved in 2012, tofacitinib is the first in a new class of drugs.
 It works by blocking "Janus kinase" molecules involved in joint inflammation.
 There is hope that DMARD might be an alternative to biologic DMARDs, and a new option for patients with moderate-to-severe RA who have not been helped by methotrexate.
 Tofacitinib, which is taken as a twice-daily pill, can be used alone or in combination with methotrexate.
 Tofacitinib may increase the risk for serious infections.
 Because it is new a drug, long-term side effects are still unknown.

 Gold.
-Gold used to be a time-honored DMARD for rheumatoid arthritis but its use has decreased with the development of newer DMARDs and biologic drugs.
+Gold used to be a time-honored DMARD for RA but its use has decreased with the development of newer DMARDs and biologic drugs.
 Gold is usually administered in an injected form because the oral form, auranofin (Ridaura, generic), is much less effective.
 There are two injectable forms of gold: Gold sodium thiomalate (Myochrysine, generic) and aurothioglucose (Solganal, generic).
-It can take 3 - 6 months before injections have an effect on RA symptoms.
+It can take 3 to 6 months before injections have an effect on RA symptoms.
 Gold injections can cause a number of side effects including mouth sores and skin rash and in rare cases more serious problems such as kidney damage.

 Azathioprine.
 Azathioprine (Imuran, generic) suppresses immune system activity.
-It takes 6 - 8 weeks for early symptom improvement and up to 12 weeks for full benefit.
+It takes 6 to 8 weeks for early symptom improvement and up to 12 weeks for full benefit.
 Azathioprine can cause serious problems with the gastrointestinal tract including nausea and vomiting, often accompanied by stomach pain and diarrhea.
 Azathioprine can also cause problems with liver function and pancreas gland inflammation, and can reduce white blood cell count.

 Cyclosporine.
 Like azathioprine, cyclosporine (Sandimmune, Neoral, generic) is an immunosuppressant.
 It is used for people with RA who have not responded to other drugs.
 It can take a week before symptoms improve and up to 3 months for full benefit.
 The most serious and common side effects of cyclosporine are high blood pressure and kidney function problems.
 While kidney function usually improves once the drug is stopped, mild-to-moderate high blood pressure may continue.
 Swelling of the gums is also common.
 Patients should practice good dental hygiene, including regular brushing and flossing.

-Biologic DMARDs are generally used to treat moderate-to-severe rheumatoid arthritis.
+Biologic DMARDs are generally used to treat moderate-to-severe RA.
 Some of these drugs are used as first-line treatments for RA.
 Others are used for patients who have not responded to DMARDs or other types of treatment.
 Depending on the specific drug, they may be used alone or in combination with the DMARD methotrexate.
 However, biologic response modifiers are not used in combination with each other, as this can lead to serious infections.